Custom Playbooks Workflow¶

 Complete assessment of automotive infotainment system.

-Includes active vulnerability scanning, SSP enforcement
+Includes active vulnerability scanning, SSP probing,

-probing, protocol fuzzing, and DoS resilience testing.
+protocol fuzzing, and DoS resilience testing.

 REQUIRES written authorization for intrusive phases.